Sing-group-ChBE-UIUC/shaped_penetrant/README.md

 # shaped_penetrant
-This is the github repository for studying shaped penetrant diffusion in highly crosslinked networks.
+This is the GitHub repository for studying shaped penetrant diffusion in highly crosslinked networks.
 For more detailed information, please refer to

 ## Create initial configuration